 Australian federal politicians, and their East Timorese counterparts,

 were interviewed at length also.
 Environmental groups (both in Oz and

 east Timor) suggested that Australia should pay compensation to the East

 Timorese for introducing the toad, and should play a role in trying to

 control the invader’s numbers.

-To scientists like the members of Team Bufo, the whole story seemed very flimsy – people were getting terribly excited about it all, but where was the evidence?
+To scientists like the members of TEAM BUFO, the whole story seemed very flimsy – people were getting terribly excited about it all, but where was the evidence?
 Some of the specific bits of “information” seemed difficult to believe.
 For example, take the story about all the chickens dying.
 The same story was spread around Australia in 1936, just after cane toads were released in Queensland – and the sugarcane scientists involved went to the trouble of feeding cane toads to domestic chickens.
 They soon found that chickens (like most birds) tolerate the toads’ poisons really well.
-Christa Beckmann, one of Team Bufo’s graduate students, has been repeating those trials recently – and has found a similarly high tolerance.
+Christa Beckmann, one of TEAM BUFO’s graduate students, repeated those trials – and found a similarly high tolerance.
 One of Christa’s chickens happily gobbled down over 50 young toads in a single meal!
-So the notion of cane toads wiping out Timorese chickens, although it got a lot of publicity, sounds like bufobabble to us.
+So the notion of cane toads wiping out Timorese chickens, although it got a lot of publicity, sounded like bufobabble to us.

 And how about the story that two Timorese people had died from eating